rbw/aiosnow/docs/index.rst

 Installation
 ------------

-Snow is on PyPI and can be installed using pip.
+The library available is on PyPI and can be installed using pip.

 .. code-block:: shell